Sunflower1109/holbertonschool-shell/basics/README.md

 - 0-current_working_directory: Prints the absolute path of the current working directory.
 - 1-listit: Lists the contents of the current directory.
 - 2-bring_me_home: Script that changes the working directory to the user home directory.
+- 3-listfiles: Displays the current directory contents in long format.